sseanik/python-cheatsheet-1531/README.md

 ### Conditional Expressions

-Conditional Expressions (sometimes known as Ternary Operators) allow us to combine a singular if and else statement into one line.
+Conditional Expressions (sometimes known as Ternary Operators) allow us to combine a singular if and else statements into one line.

 ```python
 lost_headphones = True